Living in Canada, a bilingual country, I have always had an interest in learning languages, which led me to get a degree in linguistics.

 Actually, most of the methods and materials could be adapted to teaching English online.

 Advice for someone planning or considering teaching English online

-Anyone planning to teach online should really take their time and consider whether it is right for them.
+Anyone planning to teach English from home should really take their time and consider whether it is right for them.
 They should consider what their motivations are.
 It is much easier to sustain your interest if there is a real need and you are naturally motivated as well.

 Talk to people you know who are teaching online, watch videos (lots of videos!) of online classes so that you can see some examples of how others are doing it.

 And finally, be sure that you know the technology you think you will need, and learn it if you don’t know it.